ekg/smbe2024/impg_prez.md

 date: SMBE 2024
 ---

-# What are Pangenome Graphs?
+# Introduction to Pangenome Graphs

 - Model full genomic information of a species or clade
 - Represent mutual relationships between all genomes
 - Encode DNA sequences as walks through a sequence graph

----

-# Limitations of Current Methods
+- Current limitations:
   - Reference bias in traditional approaches
-  - Analyses limited to sequences similar to chosen reference
   - Challenges with tree-based methods
-  - Dependent on specific ordering of genomes
-  - Guide tree topology affects results

 ---